Constitution of Georgia (country)

-The Constitution of Georgia (საქართველოს კონსტიტუცია, sakartvelos k'onstitutsia) is the supreme law of Georgia.
+The Constitution of Georgia (საქართველოს კონსტიტუცია, sakartvelos k'onst'it'utsia) is the supreme law of the nation of Georgia.
 It was approved by the Parliament of Georgia on 24 August 1995 and entered into force on 17 October 1995.
 The Constitution replaced the Decree on State Power of November 1992 which had functioned as an interim basic law following the dissolution of the Soviet Union.

 Background

-DRG and the Soviet Rule
+Democratic Republic of Georgia and Soviet Rule

-The history of Georgian constitutionalism begins in the twentieth century, when on May 26, 1918, the Democratic Republic of Georgia adopted the Act of Independence and began drafting the Constitution.
+The history of Georgian constitutionalism begins in the twentieth century, when on 26 May 1918, the Democratic Republic of Georgia adopted the Act of Independence and began drafting the Constitution.
 The drafting of the constitution lasted for three years.
-On February 21, 1921, facing the onset of Soviet aggression, the Constituent Assembly of Georgia adopted a constitution of the Democratic Republic of Georgia which was the first modern fundamental law in the nation's history but was adopted on February 21, 1921, which, in fact, failed to fulfill its function and lasted only four days.
-Georgia then adopted four Soviet constitutions in 1922, 1927, 1937 and 1978, which were typical Soviet constitutions and did not differ in any way from the constitutions of the Russian Soviet Federal Socialist Republic.
+On 21 February 1921, facing the onset of Soviet aggression, the Constituent Assembly of Georgia adopted a constitution of the Democratic Republic of Georgia which was the first modern fundamental law in the nation's history, but which, in fact, failed to fulfill its function and lasted only four days.
+Georgia then adopted four Soviet constitutions in 1922, 1927, 1937, and 1978, which were typical Soviet constitutions and did not differ in any way from the constitutions of the Russian Soviet Federal Socialist Republic.

+The attempt to remove the constitutional status of Georgian SSR in 1978 caused a major political crisis.
+The proposal was ultimately withdrawn by the Soviet government.

 After the restoration of independence

-On October 28, 1990, the first multi-party elections of the Supreme Council of the Georgian SSR were held in Georgia.
+On 28 October 1990, the first multi-party elections of the Supreme Council of the Georgian SSR were held in Georgia.
 Just 16 days after the election, the Supreme Council made a number of changes to the still-in-force 1978 Soviet constitution.
 The words "Soviet Socialist" were removed from the name of the country and the state was renamed "Republic of Georgia", state symbols were changed, the leading role of the Communist Party was abolished and political pluralism was introduced.

 At the end of 1991, the powers of the Supreme Council of Georgia, the President of the Republic and the Government were terminated in an unconstitutional manner.
-On January 6, 1992, the Military Council of the Republic of Georgia (Triumvirate) and the Provisional Government were established.
+On 6 January 1992, the Military Council of the Republic of Georgia (Triumvirate) and the Provisional Government were established.
 The Military Council repealed the revised Soviet transitional constitution and legislation, and on 21 February 1992 adopted the Declaration on the Restoration of the 1921 Constitution.
 In the same year, the Military Council was dissolved and the State Council of the Republic of Georgia was established.
-The restored constitution of 1921 suffered the same fate as its adoption - it did not actually take effect on any day because it was out of step with modernity and time.
+The restored constitution of 1921 suffered even worse fate than it had in 1921 - it did not actually take effect on any day because it was out of step with modernity and time.

-Short Constitution
+Short constitution

-On November 6, 1992, the Parliament of the Republic of Georgia adopted the Law on State Power, known as the Small Constitution.
+On 6 November 1992, the Parliament of the Republic of Georgia adopted the Law on State Power, known as the Small Constitution.
 At that time, this law turned out to be the only act that could replace a basic law in a country left without a constitution.